Waleed Al-Husseini

 Al-Husseini, who published material satirizing religion on the Internet, was arrested in October 2010 by the Palestinian Authority for allegedly blaspheming against Islam on Facebook and in blog posts.
-His arrest garnered international attention, and Al-Husseini claimed he was tortured during his time in prison.
+His arrest garnered international attention, and Al-Husseini said he was tortured during his time in prison.
 After being released, Al-Husseini, fearing for his personal safety, sought asylum in France, which was granted to him in 2012.
 Since then, he has spoken in favor of secularism and against the development of radical and political Islam in France and abroad, arguing that radical Islam poses a threat to the secular French Republic.

-The New York Times writes that "The case has drawn attention to thorny issues like freedom of expression in the Palestinian Authority, for which insulting religion is considered illegal, and the cultural collision between a conservative society and the Internet."
+The New York Times wrote that "The case has drawn attention to thorny issues like freedom of expression in the Palestinian Authority, for which insulting religion is considered illegal, and the cultural collision between a conservative society and the Internet."

 Biography

 Waleed Al-Husseini, born June 25, 1989, is from the West Bank city of Qalqilyah.
 As a university student, he studied computer science but remained unemployed and instead helped out a few hours a day at his father's one-chair barber shop.
 Acquaintances described him as an "ordinary guy" who regularly prayed at the mosque on Fridays.

 The Qalqilyah resident also spent much of his time on the Internet.
 After his mother discovered articles on atheism on his computer, she canceled his Internet connection, hoping he would reject such views.
 Instead, he began frequenting a local Internet café where he spent up to seven hours a day in a corner booth.